Python3pkg/Products.SilvaFind/README.txt

         ResultField('get_title', _('Title')),
         ])

-The resultschema defines what fields get shown in the list of results, by default as columns in a results table.
-There are currently 3 types of resultfields (plain vanilla, metatype and metadata), and it is not hard to make your own.
+The result schema defines what fields get shown in the list of results, by default as columns in a results table.
+There are currently 3 types of result fields (plain vanilla, metatype and metadata), and it is not hard to make your own.
 See schema.py for how that is done.

 The following SearchField types exist for now, and of course it is possible